Sussykid124/vitamin-website/README.md

-# Vitamin Information Website
+# Vitamin Information Website (Table Format)

-This simple HTML website provides a list of vitamins, including their pros and cons.
-It's designed to be informative and easy to read.
+This simple HTML website provides a list of vitamins, including their pros and cons, presented in a clear and organized table format.

 ## Features

-*   Lists various vitamins, not just the most common ones.
+*   Lists various vitamins in a table.
-*   Clearly outlines the benefits (pros) and potential drawbacks (cons) of each vitamin.
+*   Clearly outlines the benefits (pros) and potential drawbacks (cons) of each vitamin in separate columns.
-*   Uses a responsive grid layout for easy viewing on different screen sizes.
+*   Uses a responsive design.
 *   Simple, clean design for optimal readability.

 ## Setup